Skip to main content Skip to secondary navigation

 Why iPads?

-The iPad combines powerful hardware features (touch interface, Wi-Fi, a camera, and a high-resolution screen), with over 500,000 native iPad apps available in the App Store, allowing awardees to customize their iPads to create engaging pedagogically and disciplinarily relevant learning experiences. iPads are commonly being used at Stanford for a variety of goals.
+The iPad combines powerful hardware features (touch interface, Wi-Fi, a camera, and a high-resolution screen) with over 500,000 native iPad apps available in the App Store, allowing awardees to customize their iPads to create engaging pedagogically and disciplinarily relevant learning experiences.

 • Annotate slides during lecture presentations